-Harshita Nadimpalli February 22, 2017
+Harshita Nadimpalli March 17, 2017

 On January 27, President Donald Trump issued an executive order barring immigration of nationals from seven Muslim-majority countries for 90 days and refugees from Syria permanently.
 National and international protests have erupted in objection to what critics are calling a “Muslim ban,” and foreign governments, including affected nations Iran, Iraq, Sudan, and Yemen as well as U.S. allies Great Britain, France, Germany, Turkey, Australia, Pakistan, and Saudi Arabia have spoken out against the order.
 Despite a number of legal challenges to the order, the White House has defended its actions as a matter of national security and has received support from European political leaders such as Nigel Farage and Geert Wilders.

 I’m very used to being self-reliant, a trait that does not match well with my life in Japan.
 In America, I believed I was capable of accomplishing whatever I needed to get done, all on my own, safely wrapped in the security of my own ego.
 Here, I know absolutely nothing.
 I can’t read the scrawls of kanji (Chinese characters) that notate everything occurring around me—including what I order off of a menu, what I fill out on a form at the doctor’s office, and how I should follow the instructions on my homework.
 The conversation that surrounds me at all times, at a dizzyingly fast pace, is comprised of grammar and vocabulary that I struggle to understand.
 And, even at times when I am capable of understanding, I use my below-kindergarten level of speaking to spit out disconnected words and pray that someone can, somehow, muddle through my mess of the Japanese language and make out the meaning.